kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/querying_a_public_system/_index.md

    * The artifact was reported running in the `aws-beta` and `aws-prod` environments shortly after.
    * The artifact was reported exited both `aws-beta` and `aws-prod` at the times given.

-These last two events were reports by the `kosli` CLI running *inside* cyber-dojo's AWS runtime environments.
+These last two events were reported by the `kosli` CLI running *inside* cyber-dojo's AWS runtime environments.

 # Environment Snapshots